instructlab/taxonomy/docs/skills-triage.md

 ### Reasons for rejection:
 * Submitted knowledge not a skill.
 For example, troubleshooting on an uncommon IBM Storage Fusion error message.
-* Obviously GPT answer, blocklist.
+* Obvious LLM answer, blocklist.
+    * If you're not familiar with what ChatGPT / Bard / etc writing typically looks like, play with it a bit until you can recognize the tone and linguistic patterns.
 * Couldn’t verify that the model actually lacks the skills — i.e. model can already answer the submitted questions well enough.
 * Provide examples of model response is too short and neglected reasoning details.
 For example: A logical question requires multi-step reasoning to reach to the final answer.
 The submitted model response only gives the final answer.
 * Uninformative examples.
 For example, not all examples match the skill requested; Or the user didn’t put three independent question/answer pairs for the skill, but mistakenly submitted three chat turns for the three questions/answer pairs.
 Or overly repetitive examples which do not help to clear define of the requested skill.